-1. The paper fails to fulfill one or more of the basic requirements of the assignment (for example, topic, purpose, length, format).

-2. Unity: The thesis is illogical, incomplete, or missing, so the essay lacks focus on one central idea.
+- 1. The paper fails to fulfill one or more of the basic requirements of the assignment (for example, topic, purpose, length, format). - 2.
+Unity: The thesis is illogical, incomplete, or missing, so the essay lacks focus on one central idea.
 Topic sentences are missing, so body paragraphs lack unity.
-The essay ignores the purpose and audience.

-3. Support: Details are illogical, irrelevant, or missing from body paragraphs.
-If sources are required, the paper fails to use sources, does not meet the minimum source requirements, uses source material inaccurately, uses sources that are not credible, fails to document fully or correctly, and/or includes plagiarism.

-4. Coherence: Organization is incoherent, transitions are missing or illogical, or the paper indicates lack of competence in basic paper components (for example, lack of introduction and/or conclusion, lack of paragraphing).

-5. Sentence Skills: Seven or more major errors (fragment, fused sentence, comma splice, subject-verb agreement, pronoun reference or agreement, verb form) occur with numerous other grammar, spelling, wrong word, punctuation, mechanical, or point of view errors.
+The essay ignores the purpose and audience. - 3.
+Support: Details are illogical, irrelevant, or missing from body paragraphs.
+If sources are required, the paper fails to use sources, does not meet the minimum source requirements, uses source material inaccurately, uses sources that are not credible, fails to document fully or correctly, and/or includes plagiarism. - 4.
+Coherence: Organization is incoherent, transitions are missing or illogical, or the paper indicates lack of competence in basic paper components (for example, lack of introduction and/or conclusion, lack of paragraphing). - 5.
+Sentence Skills: Seven or more major errors (fragment, fused sentence, comma splice, subject-verb agreement, pronoun reference or agreement, verb form) occur with numerous other grammar, spelling, wrong word, punctuation, mechanical, or point of view errors.
 Word choice is often inaccurate, immature, or inappropriate.
 Multiple sentence structure/syntax errors make the paper difficult or almost impossible to read.
 If one type or a combination of types of errors, regardless of whether they are major or minor, seriously affects the readability of a paper, it will receive an "F."

-Student Responsibilities: Students are expected to [May vary by instructor but usually include the following]
+Student Responsibilities: Students are expected to:

 - 1. Be on time and regularly attend class - 2.
 Be responsible for the learning process, including preparation for class, such as reading and homework; participation in class discussions, including asking relevant questions; getting assignments and/or notes if absent; and accepting responsibility for not understanding an assignment or failing an assignment - 3.
 Be responsible for having an appropriate attitude and using appropriate language in academic environments; not use condescending, inflammatory, threatening, or profane rhetoric, whether verbally or in written form, in academic environments - 4.
 Have respectful behavior toward instructor and classmates in order to contribute to the atmosphere necessary for learning - 5.
 Be responsible for courteous actions to others, especially by putting away cell phones and other distractions while in class - 6.
-Submit all assignments in accordance with due dates, formats, and requirements - 7.
-Avoid all forms of cheating and plagiarism on all assignments, including improper collaboration
+Understanding and applying the grading scale used for the class, which is shown in the course's policy statement/syllabus - 7.
+Submit all assignments in accordance with due dates, formats, and requirements - 8.
+Avoid all forms of cheating and plagiarism on all assignments, including improper collaboration - 9.
+Ask questions promptly and often when something is unclear.